This lesson is still being designed and assembled (Pre-Alpha version)

 Objectives

-• Understand the advantages and disadvantages of non-blocking communication
+• Describe the advantages and disadvantages of non-blocking communication

 In the previous episodes, we learnt how to send messages between two ranks or collectively to multiple ranks.
-In both cases, we used blocking communication functions which meant our program wouldn’t progress until data had been sent and received successfully.
-It takes time, and computing power, to transfer data into buffers, to send that data around (over the network) and to receive the data into another rank.
-But for the most part, the CPU isn’t actually doing anything.
+In both cases, we used blocking communication functions which meant our program wouldn’t progress until the communication had completed.
+It takes time and computing power to transfer data into buffers, to send that data around (over the network) and to receive the data into another rank.
+But for the most part, the CPU isn’t actually doing much at all during communication, when it could still be number crunching.

 Why bother with non-blocking communication?